 5. Listed buildings Is your property a Listed Building, or contained within one (that is a building recognised and approved as being of special architectural or historical interest)?
 No 6.
 Alterations/additions/extensions a. (i) During your time in the property, have you carried out any structural alterations, additions or extensions (for example, provision of an extra bath/shower room, toilet, or bedroom)?
-Yes If you have answered yes, please describe below the changes which you have made: Added a utility room.
-Converted an eaves cupboard to a small bedroom by adding a dormer window. (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
-Yes If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
+No If you have answered yes, please describe below the changes which you have made: (ii) Did you obtain planning permission, building warrant, completion certificate and other consents for this work?
+If you have answered yes, the relevant documents will be needed by the purchaser and you should give them to your solicitor as soon as possible for checking.
 If you do not have the documents yourself, please note below who has these documents and your solicitor or estate agent will arrange to obtain them: b.
 Have you had replacement windows, doors, patio doors or double glazing installed in your property?
 Yes If you have answered yes, please answer the three questions below: (i) Were the replacements the same shape and type as the ones you replaced?
 No (ii) Did this work involve any changes to the window or door openings?
-Yes (iii) Please describe the changes made to the windows doors, or patio doors (with approximate dates when the work was completed): Please give any guarantees which you received for this work to your solicito agent. r or estate We put in double glazing, and changed the openings.
-7. Central heating a.
+No (iii) Please describe the changes made to the windows doors, or patio doors approximate dates when the work was completed): (with Please give any guarantees which you received for this work to your solicitor agent. r or estate Front windows replaced approximately 10yrs ago 7.
+Central heating a.
 Is there a central heating system in your property?
 (Note: a partial central heating system is one which does not heat all the main rooms of the property - the main living room, the bedroom(s), the hall and the bathroom).
-Partial central heating If you have answered yes or partial - what kind of central heating is there? - what wild of central heating is there:
+Yes If you have answered yes or partial - what kind of central heating is there?
+(Examples: gas-fired, solid fuel, electric storage heating, gas warm air).

-(Examples: gas-fired, solid fu uel, electric storage heating, gas warm air).
-Warm air If you have answered yes, please answer the three questions below: i) When was your central hea installed? ting system or partial centra I heating system 1964 (ii) Do you have a maintenand ce contract for the central he eating system?
-No If you have answered yes, ple you have a maintenance con- - oany with which (iii) When was your maintena (Please provide the month ar ?
-8. Energy Performance Certificate Does your property have an I than 10 years old?
-Energy Performance Certific ate which is less No 9.
+Storage radiators If you have answered yes, ple ease answer the thre e questions below: i) When was your central hea installed? ting system or partia I central heating system Approximately 20yrs ago (ii) Do you have a maintenand ce contract for the ce entral heating system?
+No If you have answered yes, ple you have a maintenance con ne company with which (iii) When was your maintena (Please provide the month ar enewed?
+8. Energy Performance Certification ate Does your property have an than 10 years old?
+Energy Performance Certificate which is less No 9.
 Issues that may have affected your property a.
-Has there been any storm, flo property while you have own lamage to the No If you have answered yes, is insurance claim? the damage the subject of a ny outstanding b.
-Are you aware of the existence of asbestos in your property?
-No If you have answered yes, ple ease give details: 10.
+Has there been any storm, flood, fire or other structural damage to the property while you have owned it?
+No If you have answered yes, is insurance claim? the damage the subj ect of any outstanding b.
+Are you aware of the existen ce of asbestos in you ır property?
+No If you have answered yes, plo ease give details: 10.
 Services a.
-Please tick which services are connected to your property and give details of the supplier: Services Connected Supplier Gas or liquid petroleum gas Yes Ovo Water mains or private water supply Yes Scottish Water Electricity Yes Ovo Mains drainage Yes Local Authority ,
+Please tick which services ar supplier: e connected to your property and give details o of the Services Connected Supplier Gas or liquid petroleum gas Yes British Gas Water mains or private water supply Yes Scottish Water Electricity Yes Scottish Power Mains drainage Yes Local Authority Telephone Yes Virgin media